-The Amazon and Inca Trail enables you to discover this Andean country by visiting its capital and seeing its growing progress.
-Stay at a jungle lodge in the Peruvian Amazon to spot incredible wildlife, hike through the ancient ruins of Cusco and visit the Sacred Valley of the Incas.
-Immerse your senses at the colorful local markets, visit the Incan town of Pisaq and the fortress of Ollantaytambo and follow the Incas footsteps on the ancient Inca Trail for 4 days finishing at the breathtaking Machu Picchu.
+Amazon and Inca Trail Tour enables you to discover in a unique way this Andean country not only visiting its capital and seeing its growing progress, also in the deepest part of Peru.
+Stay at a jungle lodge in the Peruvian Amazon and spend time surrounded by the incredible wildlife, hike through the ancient ruins of Cusco and visit the famous Sacred Valley of the Incas.
+Immerse your senses at the colorful local markets, visiting the Incan town of Pisaq and the fortress of Ollantaytambo and follow the Incas footsteps on the ancient Inca Trail Hike finishing at the lost city of the Incas Machu Picchu!!

 From the ancient town of Cusco to jungle exploits in the Amazon and the famous Inca Trail Hike, this marvelous journey has it all.
 Fall in love with the Sacred Valley before starting one of the most excellent short hikes in the world.
-We begin the hiking through exquisite landscapes, following the course of the Urubamba River, over the high pass at Warmiwañusca and later the second pass at Abra Runkuracay.
+We begin the hiking through exquisite landscapes, following the course of the Urubamba River, over the high pass at Warmiwañusca and later the second pass at Runkuracay.
 The view of the Andes will amaze you.
 From here the path turns through the Gateway of the Sun to Machu Picchu, where we take our time touring this astonishing and mysterious site.
-The river boat trip and rainforest walk in the rainforest are high points.
+Now talking about Peruvian Amazon, A river boat trip and rainforest walk will be waiting for us.
 You will stay in a jungle lodge - an ideal place for rainforest hikes, spotting wildlife and canoeing.
-This eventful trip ends in the lovely town of Cusco.
+Read to start the adventure?
+Inca Trail Expedition is the best option for you explorer!!

 Crew: Tierras Vivas Representatives in Lima and Cusco, professional local bilingual Tour Guides, a Cook and Porters